News

 Many healthcare organizations and academic institutions in these countries require a passing OET score as part of their licensing and admission process for internationally qualified healthcare professionals.

-The test is designed to measure four core language skills—Listening, Reading, Writing, and Speaking—within healthcare-specific contexts.
-Each sub-test reflects real-life tasks that medical professionals encounter, making OET a highly practical and targeted exam.
+The test measures four core language skills - listening, Reading, Writing, and speaking - within healthcare-specific contexts.
+Each sub-test reflects real-life tasks that medical professionals encounter, making OET an efficient and targeted exam.

 OET Exam Structure and Format

-The OET exam is divided into four sections, each of which assesses a different aspect of language proficiency: Listening, Reading, Writing, and Speaking.
+The OET exam is divided into four sections, each assessing a different aspect of language proficiency: Listening, Reading, Writing, and Speaking.

 Here's a detailed breakdown of the structure and format of each section: